 1. GENERAL

-1.1 In accordance with the Academies Financial Handbook and Education Funding Agency (EFA) updates, the Governors of Shenfield High School hereby recognise the need to lay down formally a policy for the overall management of the Academy budget and the day-to-day management of the Academy’s financial affairs.
+1.1 In accordance with the Academies Financial Handbook and Education and Skills Funding Agency (EFA) updates, the Governors of Shenfield High School hereby recognise the need to lay down formally a policy for the overall management of the Academy budget and the day-to-day management of the Academy’s financial affairs.

 1.2 The purpose of this manual is to ensure that the academy maintains and develops systems of financial control which conform to the requirements both of propriety and of good financial management.
-It is essential that these systems operate properly to meet the requirements of our funding agreement with the Education Funding Agency (EFA).
+It is essential that these systems operate properly to meet the requirements of our funding agreement with the Education and Skills Funding Agency (EFA).

 1.3 The academy must comply with the principles of financial control outlined in the academies guidance published by the EFA.
 This manual expands on that and provides detailed information on the academy’s accounting procedures and systems.
 This manual should be read by all staff and governors involved with financial procedures and it should be readily available.